 Issue Possible solution Variety in the person's diet might reduce.
 They might eat mostly cereal, soup, sweets and drink only minerals.
 This can result in vitamin deficiencies.
 Make a variety of nourishing foods available.
 Choose foods with longer shelf life and easy access (for example, nutritional soups with pull-top can opening, pre-sliced cheese, fresh fruit).
 Discuss vitamin supplements with the doctor or dietitian.
 May forget to eat, or forget that they have already eaten, and then eat again.
 May forget to drink, or may restrict drinks resulting in dehydration.
 Keep juice and water in sight to encourage the person to drink more.
 Leave drinks on counter or table if possible.
-An increase in caffeine consumption may add to incontinence and/or agitation.
-Reduce drinks with high caffeine, for example coffee and tea.
-Alcohol consumption patterns may change.
-The person may start to drink more alcohol or they may forget that they already had a drink.
-Provide a variety of drinks to encourage fluid intake (decaffeinated coffees or teas soup, fruit juice).
-Remove bottles of alcohol from sight.
-Add water to bottles of alcohol.
-May be unaware of spoiled food in fridge.
-Check fridge and cab inets for spoiled foods.
-May eat from dirty dishes or containers that have not been properly cleaned.
+Ensure that these drinks are thickened to the correct consistency if prescribed by a Speech & Language Therapist (SLT) An increase in caffeine consumption may add to incontinence and/or agitation.
+Reduce drinks with high caffeine, for example espressos.
+Provide a variety of drinks to encourage fluid intake (decaffeinated coffees or teas) May be unaware of spoiled food in fridge.
+Check fridge and cabinets for spoiled foods May eat from dirty dishes or containers that have not been properly cleaned.
 Check cabinets and rooms for containers and dirty dishes.
 Consider help washing dishes or consider disposable dishes.
-May forget that food is cooking on the stove - resulting in burning or fire.
+May forget that food is cooking on the stove resulting in burning or fire.
 May lose track of cooking times and serve food that is not cooked sufficiently.
-Look for burned pots and pans, encourage use of microwave instead and supply microwave-safe cooking items (remove/store metal cookware).
+Look for burned pots and pans, encourage use of microwave instead and supply microwave safe cooking items (remove/store metal cookware).
 Consider disconnecting or modifying the stove.
 Care with gas stoves.
+Alcohol consumption patterns may change.
+The person may start to drink more alcohol or they may forget that they already had a drink.
+Remove bottles of alcohol from sight.
+Add water to bottles of alcohol.
+If the person is experiencing difficulties with eating cannot express it A referral to Speech & Language Therapy is helpful.
+The Speech & Language Therapist can support the person to discuss the issue using tools such as talking mats.